dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 # Extraction of Emotional Tags from Movie Synopses
 The identification, definition, and automatic prediction of a set of emotions in movies, based on their movie abstract and various metadata.

-This project was submitted in fulfillment of requirements for the degree of MSc Information Management at Strathclyde University.
+This project was submitted in part fulfillment of requirements for the degree of MSc Information Management at Strathclyde University.

 The aim was to identify, define, and automatically predict a set of emotions in movies, based on their movie abstract and various metadata.
 This was achieved with various data processing, machine & deep learning tools, with a core element and focus on Natural Language Processing.